socratools/socranop/HACKING.md

 - Please ensure that `pytest` passes, using `pytest` itself or `tox`.

-  Github runs this for you on all branches as well, and I'm working on getting the feedback from that integrated into the pull requests, eventually.
+  Github runs this for you on all branches as well, and I am working on getting the feedback from that integrated into the pull requests, eventually.

   Try to test new code thoroughly.
-I'm working on increasing code coverage as I go as well.
+I am working on increasing code coverage as I go as well.
 Use `pytest` or `tox` to test.

   The `pre-commit` hooks ensure `pytest` is passing on every commit, too.